 The first step is to measure the Campari and sweet vermouth and pour them directly into a lowball glass.
 We like to use a Japanese Jigger for these measurements to avoid spillage and ensure accurate measurements.

-Gently mix the two liquors and place a large ice cube into the glass.
+Gently stir the two liquors and place a large ice cube into the glass.
 We use a jumbo ice cube since it melts slowly and looks really cool.

 The next step is to top off the drink with Prosecco.
 You can either measure the Prosecco or simply pour it directly into the glass.